Salt & Wind Travel

 Heading south from Mercato Sant’Ambrogio and crossing the Arno at Ponte alle Grazie, you’ll find yourself in the quietest central neighborhood of Florence, San Niccolò.
 This area is like a labyrinth with winding, hilly, cobbled streets.
 Many restaurants and bars are tucked back here, frequented chiefly by Italians.

-It can get lively at night, but nothing like Santo Spirito or Santa Croce.
-This area has few hotels, but it’s still a great area to stay because you can stroll down the Arno, heading west, and be at the Ponte Vecchio in about 10 minutes.
-This area is the farthest from the main sights, so staying here is best for those who’ve been to Florence before or don’t mind long walks.
-It takes about 15 minutes to reach the Duomo from the central area of San Niccolò.
+It can get lively at night, but not as much as Santo Spirito or Santa Croce.
+This area has few hotels, but it’s still a great place to stay because you can stroll down the Arno, heading west, and reach the Ponte Vecchio in about 10 minutes.

 Right above San Niccolò is the Piazzale Michelangelo.
 This is a steep climb, but it is worth it for one of the city’s best views and the iconic dome.
 If you plan to spend your days lounging in your apartment and not wandering far from “home,” it can be an excellent spot for those looking to have a place with a view, as many places here have incredible terraces.